srsudar/eg/README.md

 ## TODO

-The following commands still need entries:
+The following commands still need entries.
+The list is incomplete.
+Feel free to suggest more that are missing, and feel even freer to submit examples for them.

 * gcc
 * ar